Loading...

 Knowledge Base

-Up to 75% off on WordPress hosting for WordPress Websites and Stores!
+Up to 75% off on hosting for WordPress websites and online stores

 For All Email Sender

-Here are certain measures to comply with that will enhance email security by filtering out malicious, unwanted, or spam messages.
+There are certain measures to comply with that will enhance email security by filtering out malicious, unwanted, or spam messages.

 1. Implement SPF or DKIM - Set up Sender Policy Framework (SPF) or DomainKeys Identified Mail (DKIM) for your domain.
 These are effective in reducing email spoofing and security risks.

-4. Keep Spam Rates Low - Maintain a spam report rate below 0.1% in Google’s Postmaster Tools , ensuring it never exceeds 0.3%.
+4. Keep Spam Rates Low - Maintain a spam report rate below 0.1% in Google’s Postmaster Tools, ensuring it never exceeds 0.3%.
 High spam rates can lead to increased spam classification by Google.
 Regularly check spam reports to avoid your emails being marked as spam.

 6. Avoid Impersonating Gmail "From" Headers - Do not impersonate Gmail in the From: headers of your emails.
 Google's new DMARC policy might quarantine or block emails that do so.